Section 21 Insurance Arrangements

 Schools regularly use municipal/shire council facilities, shopping centers or other facilities to conduct educational programs, fund raising activities and functions for the benefit of students and the local school community.

 Schools may be required to provide evidence of Public Liability insurance cover for the use of Non-School facilities.
 This evidence takes the form of a Public & Products Liability Certificate of Currency.
-Refer to Certificates of Currency for more detailed information.
+Refer to for more detailed information.

 21.3.4 Use of school facilities by third parties